Creating SEO-friendly URLs

 When deleting a text element that is currently used to generate URL slug, there are two options depending on the location of the text element:

 - In content types, you'll be able to delete the dependent Text element.
 After deleting the element, you'll be asked to choose a different Text element before saving the changes.
 If you don’t have a Text element in the current content type, you’ll need to create a new one.

 - In content type snippets, you won't be able to delete a dependent Text element.
 First you need to choose a different Text element to generate URL slug by changing it directly in the content type.
 After that, you can come back to delete the Text element in the content type snippet.

-Warning: This action is not reversible.
+This action is irreversible.
 Removing an element from a content type or content type snippet removes the element across all content items based on that content type or snippet.